 Dominican University is highly regarded for its academic rigor, intentional affordability and values-based, relationship-centered learning environment.
 U.S. News & World Report ranks Dominican as follows:

-- #15 in the Midwest.
-Ranked 15th overall from among nearly 160 master's level universities in the Midwest.
+- #11 in the Midwest.
+Ranked 11th overall among nearly 160 Regional Midwest Universities.

-- #1 Best Value.
-Ranked first in the prestigious publication's list of "Best Value Schools" in Illinois.
+- #1 Best Value in the Midwest.
+Ranked first in the prestigious publication's list of "Best Value Schools" in the Midwest.
 This study looks closely at each school's academic quality and average cost of attendance.

 Top-ranked Hispanic-Serving Institution

 Dominican is a leader among the nation’s Hispanic-Serving Institutions, advancing opportunity and ensuring the success of our Latinx and low-income students.
 As a federally designated HSI since 2011, Dominican has grown from a Hispanic-enrolling institution to a model for how to truly serve today’s diverse Latinx student populations.
 We are expanding scholarships, reducing equity gaps, creating new pathways to graduate school and careers, and more.
 As a Top 15 U.S. News regional university, we are the highest ranked HSI in the Midwest.
 Learn more

 Professors combine strong academic credentials and passion for teaching with real-world expertise and robust professional connections.